College of Arts and Sciences

 - Understand the basic principles of neuroscience, behavior, and the integration of the two fields;

 - Read and comprehend primary research literature of the biological sciences;

 - Be prepared for post-baccalaureate studies in psychology, biology, neuroscience, or medical school, or for entering the private sector in areas related to their training.

-Major, Bachelor of Science (32 hours) - minor required - Spring 2017 course requirements
+Major, Bachelor of Science (32 hours) - minor required - Fall 2017 course requirements